Earning 1% cash – or more – for doing nothing but shop for things you’d buy anyway?

 1. SimplyCash Card from American Express

-Amex SimplyCash starts you off with a 5% earn rate (capped at $250) during your first 6-month honeymoon period, when you spend on:
+Amex SimplyCash starts you off with a 2.5% earn rate (capped at $150) during your first 3-month honeymoon period.

 What happens after the honeymoon’s over?
 You get 1.25% cash back on every purchase you make.
 Still quite a generous gesture.
 And here’s more: